 The set designers took great care to replicate the Sistine Chapel, though they took some artistic license with the Domus Sanctae Marthae.
 They made their set more prison-like to enhance dramatic tension because they felt that the real version was rather dull.
 Costume designers visited Gammarelli, Tirelli Costumi, and several museums in Rome as part of their research.
 For the cardinals' red attire, costume designer Lisy Christl opted for a hue used in 17th-century cardinal vestments, rather than one from modern-day ones, believing it be "far more beautiful and far easier for our eyes".[13]

-While writing the screenplay, Straughan said that he met with a Cardinal to discuss the logistics of the conclave.
+While writing the screenplay, Straughan said that he met with a cardinal to discuss the logistics of the conclave.
 He also took a private tour of the Vatican, and said he did not feel hostility while there and felt that the Vatican had been open to him.[13]

 Due to many characters sharing scenes in the film, Bertelmann chose to create themes for specific situations as opposed to themes for individual characters.[16]
 In addition, he had string players use a ricochet bowing technique.[14]
 In order to mirror the film's conflicting factions within the cardinals, Bertelmann sometimes incorporated polyrhythms, such as triplets against sixteenth notes.[14]